FREE DHL SHIPPING | WORLDWIDE DELIVERY | 30 DAY RETURNS

 One of the unique challenges in cutting the Golden Jubilee Diamond was its intense yellow color, which required precise angling and polishing to enhance its brilliance and bring out its warm, golden hue.
 The cutters employed advanced techniques, including the use of specialized polishing compounds and carefully controlled lighting conditions, to achieve the desired result.

-After months of meticulous work, the Golden Jubilee Diamond emerged as a stunningΒ 545.67-carat brownish-yellow cushion-cut diamond, with exceptional clarity and a mesmerizing fire.
+After months of meticulous work, the Golden Jubilee Diamond emerged as a stunning 545.67-carat brownish-yellow cushion-cut diamond, with exceptional clarity and a mesmerizing fire.
 The cutting and polishing process had transformed this rough stone into a true gem of unparalleled beauty and brilliance.

 The Golden Jubilee Diamond's exceptional quality and craftsmanship have made it one of the most valuable and sought-after diamonds in the world.
 Its cutting and polishing process serves as a testament to the skill and dedication of the master craftsmen who brought this remarkable gemstone to life.

-What is the story behind the Oppenheimer Blue Diamond >
+What is the story behind the Oppenheimer Blue Diamond

-The Oppenheimer BlueΒ Diamond is a remarkable gemstone that has captivated the world with its exceptional beauty and rarity.
 Behind this stunning diamond lies a fascinating story that spans decades and touches upon the rich history of diamond mining and the pursuit of extraordinary gemstones.

 Discovered in 1964 at the Dutoitspan Mine in South Africa, the rough diamond weighed an impressive 14.25 carats.
 However, it was not until several years later that its true brilliance and value were revealed.